Planning Your Trip

 Bangkok's temples (called "wats") are a tourist draw for many people, but the city is also home to great food (ranging from $1 street food eats to Michelin-starred cuisine), incredible shopping, and tons of tiny side streets (called "sois") with plenty to explore.

 - You'll almost certainly visit temples during your time in Bangkok, but few are as beautiful as Wat Arun.
-Located on the Chao Praya, Bangkok's main aquatic thoroughfare, Wat Arun's centerpiece is a 229-foot spire decorated with tiny pieces of glass.
+Located on the Chao Praya, Bangkok's main aquatic thoroughfare, Wat Arun's centerpiece is more than 200 feet (sources differ on the exact height) and is decorated with tiny pieces of glass.

 - Visitors (and a few locals) flock to Khao San Road.
 The original backpacker's paradise, this bustling thoroughfare is lined with shops, restaurants, and inexpensive lodging.
 It's a popular stop for travelers planning out the rest of their Southeast Asian adventures.

 - Bangkok's Grand Palace is arguably the city's top tourist destination, drawing in 8 million visitors all clamoring to see the well-manicured grounds and the stunning Emerald Buddha, the most important Buddha image in the country.
 Go early—the crowds can be fierce.

 - Locals and tourists alike love shopping in Bangkok.
-Whether you're heading to the new glitzy and glamourous IconSIAM, a billion-dollar complex along the river, the Chatuchak Weekend Market, a frenzied weekend affair of more than 15,000 vendors, or one of the city's many night markets, you'll almost certainly find what you're looking for.
+Whether you're heading to the glitzy and glamourous IconSIAM, a billion-dollar complex along the river, the Chatuchak Weekend Market, a frenzied weekend affair of more than 15,000 vendors, or one of the city's many night markets, you'll almost certainly find what you're looking for.

 Make the most of your time in Bangkok with our full guide of things to do.